jemutakiplagat/MOBILE-VERSION/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# mobile skeleton
+# mobile skeleton setup

 > Description the project.

 ## Built With

-- Major languages -css and html
+- Major languages
+1.css
+2.html

+- Frameworks
+linters check
+- Technologies used
+github
+githubflow

+## Getting Started

+**This is an example of how you may give instructions on setting up your project locally.**
+**Modify this file to match your project, remove sections that don't apply.
+For example: delete the testing section if the currect project doesn't require testing.**

 To get a local copy up and running follow these simple example steps.